systemslab/popper-paper/main.md

 monolithic repositories to manage their internal infrastructure [@tang_holistic_2015 ; @metz_google_2015] but at a lower scale.

-[^difficult-platforms]: Large-scale experiments or those that run on specialized platforms, the repetition of an experiment might be difficult, but this doesn't exclude such research projects from version-control the article's associated assets.
+[^difficult-platforms]: For large-scale experiments or those that run on specialized platforms, re-executing an experiment might be difficult.
+However, this doesn't exclude such research projects from being able to version-control the article's associated assets.

-![The OSS development model.
-A version-control system is used to maintain the changes to code.
-The software is packaged and those packages are used in either testing or deployment.
-The testing environment ensures that the software behaves as expected.
-When the software is deployed in production, or when in needs to be checked for performance integrity, it is monitored and metrics are analyzed in order to determine any problems.](figures/ossmodel.png)

 <!--
 To illustrate the usefulness of a VCS to manage an article's dependencies, consider an article's experiments and how they evolve throughout the life-cycle of an article.
-Figure 1 shows a timeline...
+Figure 2 shows a timeline...

 **TODO**: Add diagram of a timeline with results being affected by changes in the.